plone/mockup/src/pat/tree/README.md

 # Tree

-Renders a navigatable tree from a data structure.
+Renders a navigable tree from a data structure.

 Tree pattern.